-Course outcomes: On completion of this course, students would be able to
+Course outcomes: At the end of the semester the student would be able to

 - CO1.
 Draw the equivalent circuit of 3 -winding transformer - CO2.
 Review sequence impedances of salient pole Synchronous machine and3-phase Transformer - CO3.
 Apply Fault calculations for various faults in power systems. - CO4.
 Apply iterative techniques to typical power systems using Gauss Seidel method. - CO5.
 Understand the behaviour of distribution systems and voltage stability problems in power systems.